Professor-G/MicroLIA/docs/source/Examples.rst

    import os
    import numpy as np
-   from MicroLIA import training_set, models, noise_models
+   from MicroLIA import training_set, ensemble_model, noise_models
    from MicroLIA.extract_features import extract_all

    #Save the filename of the 214 lightcurves (.dat extension)